Submitting a referral to the National Referral Mechanism (NRM) for a child

 If you are a first responder and you suspect you have a child who may have been victim of modern slavery you should speak to your manager and then contact the NRM Coordinator via email at NRM@northyorks.gov.uk.

-The NRM Coordinator will then guide you through the process of taking the through the NRM Panel.
+The NRM Coordinator will then guide you through the process of taking the child through the NRM Panel.
 They will also support you in whether a referral needs to be made to the Independent Child Trafficking Guardianship Service (ICTG) offered through Barnardos.
-Further information about this service can be found through our One Minute Guide NYSCP (safeguardingchildren.co.uk).
+Further information about this service can be found through our One Minute Guide NYSCP (safeguardingchildren.co.uk)

 What is the North Yorkshire and City of York NRM Panel?

-The NRM Panel is a weekly virtual panel made up of senior managers from a number of key agencies including North Yorkshire Police, Children Social Care, Youth Justice Services, Health, and the Independent Child Trafficking Guardianship (ICTG) Service.
+The NRM Panel is a weekly virtual panel made up of senior managers from a number of key agencies including North Yorkshire Police, Children’s Social Care, Youth Justice Services, Health, and the Independent Child Trafficking Guardianship (ICTG) Service.

 The aim of the panel is to ensure there is consistent multi-agency decision-making and robust planning in respect of children who may be subjected to Modern Slavery.
-The panel will take place twice a week on a Monday (City of York) and a Friday (North Yorkshire).
+The panel will take place twice a fortnight on a Monday (City of York) and a Friday (North Yorkshire).

 The panel may hear the information surrounding what has happened to a child at three points: